 Your doctors won’t want to risk having to re-admit you after going home too soon, so it’s best to let your baby get the care they need now and be confident in going home when you’re all ready.

 Is it safe to deliver at 36 weeks?

 Unless there is a medical reason for inducing labor at 36 weeks, it’s safer to deliver your baby as close as possible to your due date at 40 weeks.

-Having said that, the number of babies born at 34-36 weeks is on the rise.
+Having said that, the number of babies born between 34 and 36 weeks is on the rise.

-34-36 weekers account for almost ¾ of all preterm births, so your baby born at 36 weeks may be in good company.
+34 to 36 weekers account for almost ¾ of all preterm births, so your baby may be in good company.

 Reasons for more babies being born at this age include higher rates of maternal issues like gestational diabetes, preeclampsia, and more mamas-to-be being over 35.

 Elective c-sections and labor inductions due to fetal concerns like growth restrictions or placental abruption can also be the reason for choosing to give birth at this point.